2012 Grand National Review and Result

 Seabass was another to catch the eye with the way he was travelling, but his stamina seemed to give way slightly earlier and he faded on the run in to finish third, beaten 5 lengths.
 He has had a remarkable season, but this effort suggests he is still improving and, in a race of firsts (the winner was the first grey to triumph since 1961) his pilot, Katie Walsh, achieved the best placing by a female jockey to date.

 The 100/1 shot, In Compliance, who is fast approaching the veteran stage of his career, ran a blinder to finish fifth.
 He clearly loves these fences as he was 13th last year and also completed the course in the Topham the year before.
 There were always doubts, however, about him seeing out this trip and he tired quickly after being bang in contention jumping the last.
-He threatened to make up into a Gold Cup horse during his novice days in Ireland and he showed all of that class here to run his best race for some time.
+He threatened to make up into a Gold Cup horse during his novice days in Ireland and he showed all of that class here to run his best race at the 2012 Grand National.

 Last year’s winner, Ballabriggs, appeared to be anchored by his welter burden of 11st 9lbs and he did well in the circumstances to finish a never nearer sixth.
 Like Cappa Bleu, he also would probably have preferred a bit more give in the ground as all he does is stay.
 He is sure to try again in 2013 and if the handicapper relents slightly he could be the first horse since Red Rum to win this famous race twice.

 In a good race for the old timers, Hello Bud, who is now fourteen, ran a cracker to finish seventh.
-He is a fine jumper, which probably goes a long way towards explaining his exceptional record here (he was fifth to Don’t Push It in 2010), but he will surely head into an honourable retirement now.
+He is a fine jumper, which probably goes a long way towards explaining his exceptional record here.
+But he will surely head into an honourable retirement now.

 Tharawaat was never in the hunt, but stayed on strongly to finish eighth.
 In many ways, it was a remarkable effort as he was tailed off when the leaders reached the Canal Turn for the second time.

 By contrast, Shakalakaboomboom (ninth) faded dramatically after leading for much of the race.
-He had conditions to suit here so it is hard to see him improving on this effort in future years.
+He had conditions to suit here so it is hard to see him improving after the 2012 Grand National.

 There was a huge gap back to Swing Bill (tenth) and the other five to complete came home at long intervals after that.
 Of them, the classy Plant Of Sound (twelfth) looked to have a big chance for much of the second circuit, but the marathon trip proved beyond him.
 Calgary Bay (fourteenth) didn’t stay either, whilst The Midnight Club (eleventh) was outpaced and would have preferred softer ground.

-Backers of the likes of State Of Play, Rare Bob, Chicago Grey, Black Apalachi, Becauseicouldntsee, Tatenen, Organisedconfusion and Killyglen, a number of whom were well supported in the market, also knew their fate early on as they were all out of the race before Valentine’s on the first circuit.
+Backers of the likes of State Of Play, Rare Bob, Chicago Grey, Black Apalachi, Becauseicouldntsee, Tatenen, Organisedconfusion and Killyglen, a number of whom were well supported in the market, also knew their fate early on in the 2012 Grand National.
+They were all out of the race before Valentine’s on the first circuit.
 The first named brought down Rare Bob and Chicago Grey in a pile up at the fifth, whilst there was also plenty of incident at the Canal Turn first time around where the others all departed.

-Of the remainder, the ground was clearly far too quick for Giles Cross, who could yet make his presence felt in this contest in the future if he ever gets his favoured heavy ground, and the same is true of On His Own who was third, and still going okay, when coming to grief at Becher’s second time around - the same obstacle that claimed the life of According To Pete, who was also still right there at the time of his sad demise.
+Of the remainder, the ground was clearly far too quick for Giles Cross, who could yet make his presence felt in this contest in the future if he ever gets his favoured heavy ground.
+The same is true of On His Own who was third when coming to grief at Becher’s second time around – the same obstacle that claimed the life of According To Pete.

 Below is our 2012 Grand National race preview and our selections.
 Incredibly, our first five predictions (from six tips) included the actual first four home, who were available at 40/1, 20/1, 22/1 and 18/1 on the morning of the race.